abenaacs/Portfolio_Time_Series_Forecasting/README.md

-# Time Series Forecasting for Portfolio Management Optimization: Task 1
+# Time Series Forecasting for Portfolio Management Optimization

 ## Overview

+This project focuses on leveraging time series forecasting and portfolio optimization techniques to enhance investment strategies.
+It consists of four key tasks:

-This project focuses on **Task 1** of the portfolio management optimization challenge: **Preprocessing and Exploratory Data Analysis (EDA)**.
-The goal is to clean, preprocess, and analyze historical financial data for three key assets:
+1. **Preprocessing and Exploratory Data Analysis (EDA)**: Clean, preprocess, and analyze historical financial data for three key assets:

    - **TSLA**: High-growth, high-risk stock.
    - **BND**: Bond ETF providing stability and income.
    - **SPY**: S&P 500 ETF offering diversified market exposure.

+2. **Time Series Forecasting Models**: Develop predictive models (e.g., ARIMA, SARIMA, LSTM) to forecast future stock prices for TSLA, BND, and SPY.

+3. **Forecast Future Market Trends**: Use the trained models to predict future market trends, analyze results, and identify opportunities and risks.

+4. **Portfolio Optimization**: Optimize a sample portfolio based on forecasted returns to maximize returns while minimizing risks.

 The dataset spans from **January 1, 2015, to January 31, 2025**, sourced from Yahoo Finance using the `yfinance` library.
-This task lays the foundation for building predictive models and optimizing portfolios in subsequent stages of the project.

 ## Table of Contents